 The CDCN has made significant contributions to the ways doctors and researchers fundamentally think about CD.
-In the last three years, we have taken on three different phases to transform CD research:
+In the last four years, we have taken on three different phases to transform CD research:

 PHASE 1 - BUILD A COMMUNITY FOR COLLABORATION (COMPLETE)